bjnhur/pico-examples/README.md

 If you need, you can get this version from releae section in the git repo
 - Azure IoT C SDK 1.4.1 - https://github.com/Azure/azure-iot-sdk-c/releases/tag/1.4.1

 For Pico W5100S platform, we need to make port codes, please check out the [Microsoft Azure SDK porting guide document](https://github.com/Azure/azure-c-shared-utility/blob/master/devdoc/porting_guide.md).
-From this porting guide, make `\port` directory.
+From this porting guide, make `pico-azure-iot-sdk-c\port` directory.

 #### Download mbedtls library
 This repo get the local copy version for this project.